Calibrated Forecasting and Persuasion: Omitted Results and Proofs

+For any forecast $f$ sent with positive long-run frequency, calibration implies that the empirical distribution of states conditional on $f$ converges to $f$.
+Consequently, if the receiver plays any action $a\in A$ in these periods,

+Suppose, towards a contradiction, that the receiver plays actions that are not best responses to $f$ with positive long-run frequency among periods in which the forecast is $f$.
+Since the action set $A$ is finite, there exists some action $ a$ that is not a best response to $f$ and is played with some positive frequency among those periods.
+Then, by the convergence above and the optimality of $\hat a(f)$, the average payoff loss from playing $ a$ instead of $\hat a(f)$ is strictly positive, which contradicts the no-regret property.

-If the receiver plays actions $a_t \notin \hat{a}(f)$ on periods with non-negligible weight, it results in a positive regret.
-Hence, if the receiver uses any no-regret learning algorithm, it will play the recommended action $\hat{a}(f)$ almost surely .
-Thus, for a stationary ergodic process, the sender can ensure that she guarantee the payoff corresponding to for any distribution of forecasts $Q \in \mathcal{M}(C_\mu)$.
-In particular, this implies she can guarantee the solution of the persuasion problem $Per (C_\mu, \hat{u}_S)$.
+Therefore, for every forecast $f$ that occurs with positive long-run frequency, any no-regret strategy plays a best response to $f$ in all but a vanishing fraction of the periods in which $f$ is sent.
+Thus, for a stationary ergodic process, the sender can guarantee the average payoff corresponding to any distribution of forecasts $Q \in \mathcal{M}(C_\mu)$.
+In particular, she can guarantee the persuasion value $\mathrm{Per}(C_\mu,\hat u_S)$